This documentation is for a release that is no longer maintained

 For example:

 Kubernetes generally adheres the node configuration and does not allow Elasticsearch to use the specified limits.
-Setting the same value for the requests
+Setting the same value for the requests and limits ensures that Elasticsearch can use the CPU and memory you want, assuming the node has the CPU and memory available.

 3.3.4.
-Configuring replication policy for the log store
+Configuring replication policy for the log store 复制链接链接已复制到粘贴板!

 You can define how Elasticsearch shards are replicated across data nodes in the cluster.